ruggeri/tech-notes/randos/usb.md

 protocol overhead.

 Somewhat confusingly, the USB 3.0 standard is incorporated into the USB 3.1 standard as USB 3.1 **Gen 1**.
-This means that USB Gen 2 controllers must support the old USB 3.1 Gen 1 mode and its 5 Gbps protocol.
+This means that USB 3.1 Gen 2 controllers must support the old USB 3.0 mode (now called USB 3.1 Gen 1) and its 5 Gbps protocol.

 Of course, there is no needed change in cabling, because we are just squeezing more Gbps out of the same physical format.